 A huge component of goal-tracking is utilizing appropriate platforms to monitor and coordinate the activities of your team.
 With the right tools, your entire workforce can seamlessly report what they’ve accomplished to their colleagues and managers.
 For those in leadership roles, identifying successes and roadblocks becomes far simpler, as well.

-As the world’s leader in enterprise work management, Workfront builds tools like Workfront Align for precisely this purpose.
+As the world’s leader in enterprise work management, Workfront builds strategic planning software like Workfront Goals for precisely this purpose.
 We help companies track their efforts in real time, offering both big-picture insights and granular detail.
 If you need the perfect platform for tracking your team’s goals, we have a customizable solution ready to suit your organization’s needs.

 Communication and alignment.